sethduda/AIC/README.md

 <strong>Configuration</strong>:

 The server creates one or more command controls when the the mission starts.
-Example creating two command controls - one for all each groups, and one for all west groups.
+Example creating two command controls - one for all east groups, and one for all west groups.
+Note: These "default" command controls (ALL_EAST, ALL_WEST) are created automatically.
+You can create new ones with specific groups assigned, or use these defaults.

 ```
 ["ALL_EAST"] call AIC_fnc_createCommandControl;